 This app's About tab includes a caution about battery-optimization settings when run on Android.
 In brief, some phones aggressively kill running apps to conserve battery power, and this might have consequences for this app's long-running actions.
 This kill may occur due to excessive CPU usage, or more arbitrary culls, but it's a fact of life on some phones.

 It's important to note that this app by default runs actions as officially sanctioned Android foreground services, which should be immune to most reaping.
 It also offers a thread-mode alternative that is likely immune to process-killing logic added in Android 12.
-Moreover, no actions kills have been seen or reported for this app to date, despite testing and usage that has included multi-hour action runs which process 200G content folders.
+Moreover, no actions kills have been seen or reported for this app to date, despite testing and usage that has included multi-hour action runs which process 200G content folders having nearly 200K files.
 While that probably makes this a non-issue for this app, Android's variability again makes absolute statements perilous.

 Though unlikely, if this app is ever killed inexplicably on your phone, your first recourse is to disable all battery optimizations for this app; they're generally in Settings=>Apps=>this app, and go by various names on different phones.
 It may also help to run this app's actions as threads instead of services to avoid 12+ process killers (see the Config tab), though CPU usage may be classified similarly either way.